ibm-bluemix-mobile-services/bluemix-objectstorage-serversdk-swift/README.md

 import BMSObjectStore
 ```

-The BMSObjectStore SDK was designed to be as stateless and lightweight as possible.
+The BMSObjectStore SDK designed to be as stateless and lightweight as possible.
 Important thing to note is that object content is not loaded automatically when ObjectStoreObject instance is retrieved from ObjectStoreContainer.
-Loading object content should be done explicitly by calling .load() method of ObjectStoreObject as described below.
+Loading object content should be done explicitly by calling .load() method of an ObjectStoreObject instance as described below.

 ### ObjectStore